dxos/dxos/docs/design/client-spec.md

 The application stack includes a replicated database that stores the user's identity (HALO) and data spaces (ECHO).
 Applications share these resources, which must be kept consistent across concurrently running application instances.

+> TODO(wittjosiah): If the resources are shared then wouldn't they not need to be kept consistent?

 ![Browser architecture](./diagrams/client-services-modules.drawio.svg)

 ### 3.2 Service Proxies